Liquid Death Treats Parenting Like MMA in Sparkling Energy Ad

 When Parenting Gets Brutal

-The hero spot frames routine parenting responsibilities as a series of dangerous athletic events, with parents portrayed as competitors enduring a relentless obstacle course of kicks, injuries, and sleep deprivation.
+Parents are portrayed as competitors enduring a relentless obstacle course of kicks, injuries, and sleep deprivation.

 It starts with a grown man in full toddler attire, complete with a binky, a bonnet, and diapers.

-The man, alongside other "toddlers," enters the octagon with their parents trying their best to calm their children down.
+The man, alongside other "toddlers," enters the octagon with their parents, trying their best to calm their children down.

 "Parenting is extreme, and that's why mom and dad need energy, too," the over-the-top narrator explains.